 with more than 100 plants in the United States and more than 26,000

-Holcomb’s career began at Eastman Kodak Company,
+Holcomb s career began at Eastman Kodak Company,

-where he held numerous management and leadership positions, including (1) general
+where he held numerous management and leadership positions, including

-international digital products marketing and sales, (3)
+manager, international digital products marketing and sales, (3)

 director, corporate commercial affairs, and (4) director, supplier

 relationship management.
 His final assignment at Kodak was to

-re-engineer global procurement to leverage the size and scope of the entire company.
-The
+re-engineer global procurement to leverage the size and scope of the

-leadership opportunities and has lectured at
+procurement trends and leadership opportunities and has lectured at

-Arizona State University, Michigan State University, and Rochester Institute of Technology.
+Arizona State University, Michigan State University, and Rochester